ChristianoBraga/BMaude/README.md

 # BMaude
 BMaude is a verification tool for B specifications written in the Abstract Machine Notation.
-The tool is implemented in the [Maude](http://maude.cs.uiuc.edu) language.
+The tool is implemented in the [Maude](http://maude.cs.uiuc.edu) language, by Christiano Braga <http://www.ic.uff.br/~cbraga>.

 ## System requirements
 * This version of BMaude requires Maude Alpha 115.